Menopause, incl. hormone replacement therapy (HRT)

 • Thinning hair or dry skin

-Vaginal symptoms, such as dryness and discomfort, are common during menopause and can be effectively managed with appropriate treatments.
+Vaginal symptoms, such as dryness and discomfort, are common during menopause and can be managed with the right treatments.

-Estrogen therapy can restore vaginal cells, pH levels, and blood flow to the vagina, helping to reduce vaginal atrophy.
+Estrogen therapy can restore vaginal cells, pH levels and blood flow to the vagina, reducing vaginal atrophy.

-While menopause is natural, suffering through severe physical symptoms is not inevitable.
-There are effective options available to help you feel like yourself again.
+Menopause is natural but suffering through severe physical symptoms is not.
+There are options available to help you feel like yourself again.

-Estrogen only therapy is often prescribed for women who have undergone a hysterectomy, as it can effectively alleviate menopause symptoms without the need for additional hormones.
+Estrogen only therapy is often prescribed for women who have had a hysterectomy as it can alleviate menopause symptoms without the need for additional hormones.

-• Perimenopause: The transitional phase where hormone levels start to fluctuate, often beginning in the early 40s
+• Perimenopause: The transitional phase where hormone levels start to fluctuate, often starts in the early 40s

 • Menopause: Diagnosed after 12 months without a period

-• Postmenopause: The stage following menopause, when symptoms may continue but the hormonal shifts have stabilised.
-Some women may continue to experience persistent symptoms even after the hormonal shifts have stabilised.
+• Postmenopause: The stage following menopause, where symptoms may continue but the hormonal shifts have stabilised.
+Some women may continue to experience symptoms even after the hormonal shifts have stabilised.

-Some women experience early menopause (before age 45) or premature menopause (before age 40), often requiring specialized support and fertility advice.
+Some women experience early menopause (before 45) or premature menopause (before 40) and may need special support and fertility advice.

-Menopausal hormone therapy can be tailored to address the specific needs of women at different stages of menopause.
+Menopausal hormone therapy can be tailored to the individual needs of women at different stages of menopause.

 For women over 45 with typical symptoms, menopause is usually a clinical diagnosis based on history.